ddhartma/Introduction-to-Neural-Networks/README.md

     ![image38]

 ## Glorot normal/uniform distribution <a name="glorot_normal"></a>
-- Read the original paper of Xavier Glorot, Yoshua Bengio, [Understanding the difficulty of training deep feedforward neural networks](https://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf), Proceedings of the Thirteens International Conference on Artificial Intelligence and Statistics, PMLR 9:249-256, 2010
+- Read the original paper of Xavier Glorot, Yoshua Bengio, [Understanding the difficulty of training deep feedforward neural networks](https://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf), Proceedings of the Thirteens International Conference on Artificial Intelligence and Statistics, PMLR 9:249-256, 2010.

     ![image39]
-    - This initialization is exactly what we need, i.e. a wide range of initialized weights
+    - This initialization is exactly what we need, i.e. a wide range of initialized weights.
-    - Two types of initializations
+    - Two types of initializations:
         - Uniform Glorot initialization
         - Normal Glorot initialization
-    - Main idea: The **number of neurons in the input and output layer** is important for the **range of the weight values**
+    - Main idea: The **number of neurons in the input and output layer** is important for the **range of the weight values**.
     - Why are the number of input and output neurons so important?
-        - The more outputs the higher the need to spread weights
+        - The more outputs the higher the need to spread weights.
-        - Inputs are the 'Outputs' for Backpropagation
+        - Inputs are the 'Outputs' for Backpropagation.
-    - In Tensorflow Glorot Uniform intitializer (glorot_uniform_initializer) will be used as default.
+    - In Tensorflow the Glorot Uniform intitializer (glorot_uniform_initializer) will be used as default.

 # Instable Gradients <a name="instable_grad"></a>
 - Instable Gradients of neurons can be problematic if we add further hidden layers.